Big Five Personality Test 240 questions full version: NEO-PI-R BigFive Personality Scale 'Forever Free, No Registration Needs'

 Give examples to illustrate the facets:

-- Anxiety (N1) People with high scores are prone to worry, nervousness, and nervousness; people with low scores are calm and relaxed.
+• People with high anxiety (N1) scores are prone to worry, nervousness, and nervousness; people with low scores are calm and relaxed.

-- Self-awareness (N4) People with high scores will feel uncomfortable in the crowd, be sensitive to mockery, and are prone to inferiority complex; people with low scores will be less disturbed by embarrassing social situations.
+• People with high self-awareness (N4) scores will feel uncomfortable in the crowd, be sensitive to mockery, and are prone to inferiority complex; people with low scores will be less disturbed by embarrassing social situations.

 The complete report provides a detailed interpretation of all six facets.